umbc-research/FWHMscripts/README.md

 OVERALL TODOS:

-- Design workflow for 'batch' FITS file FWHM identification.

-- Read in (as command-line-input) the name of a directory and operate on all FITS files within

 - Some of the parameters in starfind should be made to update based on the measures of central tendancy above

 - Adapt source code to work for all sources within some brightness threshold

 - Build in support for changing plate scale (0.0317) for focal lengths

     config file?

-- Debug charts with curves displayed as well as original data

 - Find a way to extract bounds from the FITS file or make reasonable guesses

     Roy suggests supplying the function with bounds based on FITS data/physical constraints of our detectors